Code-Institute-Submissions/bookable/README.md

 For the initial design of this Django project, I chose a monolith design because of the size of this project.

-As seen below, the data model built for this project laid the foundation for how the app should work.
+The data model built for this project laid the foundation for how the app should work.

 ![data-model](./docs/planes/structure/data-model-v4.png)

 <br>

-A database diagram was created using Datagrip:
+A database diagram from the Datagrip program:

 ![database-diagram](./docs/planes/structure/database-diagram.jpg)